papadanku/papadanku.github.io/doc/source/blog/gpu/autoexposure.rst

-Hardware Auto Exposure on The GPU
+Hardware Auto Exposure on the GPU
 =================================

 Understanding Auto Exposure